td512/Humble-Trove-Downloader/README.md

 # Installation.

 If you have Visual Studio then you can compile it yourself.
-If you dont then the built installer is below.
+If you don't, the built installer is below.
-If you are worried about the security of these they were built by gitlab on my behalf from the code I uploaded, here [have a look.](https://gitlab.com/silver_rust/trove_downloader/pipelines)

 * [Windows](https://ltscdn.m6.nz/humble/trove-downloader.exe)

 Put the files where-ever you want and move onto the next part.